MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 ## The Sword of Iskandar

-Now that we have our final all-encompassing Knot (i.e. it should contain every point in the set), we need to start cutting it up based on the externals that we matched with the Knot.
+Now that we have our final all-encompassing Knot (i.e. it should contain every point in the set), we need to start cutting it up based on the externals that we matched with each sub-Knot.

 Our final Knot doesn't have any externals by definition, so we can simply dissolve it.

 The general idea will be this:

-* Dive into the first knot in the list until we find a knot with no sub-Knots.
+* Dive into the first Knot in the list until we find a Knot with no sub-Knots.
 * Find the base Knot's external matches.
-* Figure out what segments to cut based on the externals.
+* Loop through all segment pairs to cut and figure out the distance changed by picking a particular pair.
-* Figure out which side of each segment to match to from the externals (these matched points will be labeled KnotPoints).
+* Figure out which side of each segment to match to based on the distance to the externals (these matched points will be labeled KnotPoints).
 * Figure out how to connect the unmatched points (referred to as CutPoints) to each other.
-* Add the minimal ordering into the list of the sub Knot's parent.
+* Add the minimal ordering into the list of the sub-Knot's parent.
 * Repeat until we don't have any Knots left in the list.

-Our cutting algorithm will not work on a nested knot, so if the knot we are trying to cut has a height greater than 1 we will need to recursively cut it internally.
+Our cutting algorithm will not work on a nested Knot, so if the Knot we are trying to cut has a height greater than 1 we will need to recursively cut it internally.

 ### Cutting Loop